evilhack28/PVZ2C-SCRIPT/README.md

-# PVZ2C-SCRIPT
-all my pvz2c script

-script are codded in powerhsell
+My script will be mostly in PowerShell and later in python